ileckfi/eXpansionPluginPack.github.io/docs/services/data_providers.md

 When choosing data provider, expansion will use the most suitable data provider - not the first one that is compatible.

 Let's say we have a `Records plugin` which depends on `TimeDataProvider` compatible with `TM` script modes.
-It works nicely for build-in modes, but some custom script mode like `acme.script.txt` we notice that the provider does not work well.
+It works nicely for build-in modes, but in some custom script mode like `acme.script.txt` we notice that the provider does not work well.

 To make our plugin work well again, it's now possible to create another `TimeDataProvider` which is set to be compatible with `acme.script.txt` only.
 The new data provider has more specific information on what callbacks the script has and it will be chosen instead of the more generic one.
+This will allow the Records plugin to work without any effect.

 What happens if controller is started on Storm ?

 Well the LocalRecords plugin gets disabled, since there's no `TimeDataProvider` available for Storm titles.
 Any developer can though easily make local records and widget and other dependent plugins to work, by implementing `TimeDataProvider` for Storm or other custom game mode.
-Once this is created the `LocalRecordsPlugin` will be enabled, and so the `LocalRecordsDataProvider` will enable as well, which in it's turn will enable `LocalRecrodsWidget`.
+Once this is created the `LocalRecordsPlugin` will be enabled as a compatible `TimeDataProvider` is found.
+So the `LocalRecordsDataProvider` will enable as well, which in it's turn will enable `LocalRecrodsWidget`.

+So the devleoppment of a simple DataProvider will reconect and render compatible whole features that was never meant to work on Storm.

 Data providers can also be used to send game mode dependent "configuration" data to plugins.
 For example widget positions.